BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ## 9. dapp purchase event

 ### 9.1 Create dapp purchase event
+- Introduction
+    - Experimental interface
+    - Purchase the right to use a dappid

 - The full name of the interface: `trDappPurchasing`
 - Interface abbreviation：`tdap`